PriyanshBordia/PriyanshBordia/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: priyanshbordia2@gmail.com
 - 😄 Pronouns: ... 😇
-- ⚡ Fun fact: Quarantine is not that bad.!
+- ⚡ Fun fact: Quarantine is not that bad. or is it.!